-The combined Adopted Operating and Capital Budget books are more than six hundred pages long and contain a great deal of information.
+The combined Proposed Operating and Capital Budget books are more than six hundred pages long and contain a great deal of information.
 This Quick Guide is intended to serve as a summary of important information and changes as well as a tool for understanding and locating information in the budget books.

-The Recommended, Proposed and the Adopted Budget are available online at http://ccgovernment.carr.org/ccg/budget.
-Page numbers below reference the FY 16 - 21 Community Investment Plan Adopted Budget Book.
+The Public Hearing on the Budget is scheduled in the Scott Center of Carroll Community College for 7:00 p.m. on May 7, 2015.
+Management and Budget will meet with the Commissioners later in May to develop the Commissioner's Adopted Budget.
+Budget adoption is scheduled in Room 311 of the County Office Building on May 26, 2015.
+The Recommended Budget and the Proposed Budget will be available online at http://ccgovernment.carr.org/ccg/budget.
+Page numbers below reference the FY 16 - 21 Community Investment Plan Proposed Budget Book.

-Revenues (17-29)
+Revenues (23-27)

-- Total Capital Fund revenues are budgeted at \$52.4M in FY 16.
-This is an increase of \$5.9M from the FY 15 Capital Fund budget of \$48.3 M. - A portion of Real Property Tax revenue is appropriated directly to the Agricultural Land Preservation Program. - Traditionally, 9.09% of local income tax has been dedicated for school construction and debt service.
+- Total Capital Fund revenues are budgeted at \$52.9M in FY 16.
+This is an increase from the FY 15 Total Capital Fund budget of \$48.3 M. - A portion of Real Property Tax revenue is appropriated directly to the Agricultural Land Preservation Program. - Traditionally, 9.09% of local income tax has been dedicated for school construction and debt service.
 However, the Commissioners reduced this dedicated percentage to 7.09% for FY 16 and FY 17, using the difference to fund the public school's operating budget.
-The percentage grows to 7.59% in FY 18 and 8.09% in FY 19, with a return to previous levels in FY 20. - In FY 16, the largest sources of revenue are \$15.9M in Bonds and \$12.6M in Local Income Tax.
-The bonds are used primarily for funding infrastructure projects.
-The Local Income Tax is used primarily to pay debt service on recently completed school projects. - Impact Fee collections are used to fund school and park construction projects.
+The percentage grows to 7.59% in FY 18 and 8.09% in FY 19, with a return to normal levels in FY 20. - In FY 16, the largest sources of revenue are \$15.9M in Bonds and \$12.6M in Local Income Tax.
+The bonds are primarily used for funding infrastructure projects.
+The Local Income Tax is primarily used to pay debt service on recently completed school projects. - Impact Fee collections are used to fund school and park construction projects.
 The School Impact Fee has been set at \$0 until FY 17 due to the County having met capacity needs. - The entire \$1.1M State allocation of Highway User Revenue for FY 16 is directly appropriated to the Capital Fund for road maintenance.

-Public Schools (51-74)
+Public Schools (45-68)

-- Carroll County Career and Technology Center New (61) This project provides planned funding of \$60M in FY 19 - FY 20 for design and construction of a new Career and Technology Center to replace an aging school. - High School Science Room Renovations (62) This project provides \$5.3M in planned funding for the renovations of science classrooms at North Carroll, Westminster, South Carroll, and Liberty High Schools in FY 18 and 19. - Six roofs replacements are planned in the FY 16 21 CIP and include Career and Technology Center and Westminster Elementary in FY 16, South Carroll High and Westminster High in FY 17, Francis Scott Hey High in FY 18, and
+• Carroll County Career and Technology Center - New (55) - This project provides planned funding of \$60M in FY 19 - FY 20 for design and construction of a new Career and Technology Center to replace an aging school.

-- Sandymount Elementary in FY 19.
-Also, included in the FY 16 21 CIP is \$6.3M for unidentified roof projects. - Relocatable Classroom Removal (67) This project provides \$0.5M in funding throughout the six years for removing relocatable classrooms from various schools sites where they are no longer needed.
+- High School Science Room Renovations (56) This project provides \$5.3M in planned funding for the renovations of science classrooms at North Carroll, Westminster, South Carroll, and Liberty High Schools in FY 18 and 19. - Career and Technology Center Roof Replacement (57) This project provides \$2.5M in FY 16 for a roof replacement at the Career and Technology Center. - Relocatable Classroom Removal (61) This project provides \$0.5M in funding throughout the six years for removing relocatable classrooms from various schools sites where they are no longer needed.

-Conservation and Open Space (75-82)
+Conservation and Open Space (69-76)